 Many people believe that having studied the English language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in a language that is not your native tongue could prove a lot more difficult than you might expect.

 Please be aware that most of successful expatriate professionals are bilingual and many of them bi-cultural.
 Because of that, they can comfortably relate to people from both the East and West.

-Thanks to wide spread of Internet in the urban areas, the Internet is now good place to access the Indian jobs information.
+Thanks to wide spread of Internet in the urban areas, the Internet is now good place to access the jobs in India information.
 Most websites are in English.
 The majority of them also offer breakdowns of jobs by metropolitan area.
 However, it is always advisable to use as many different work search sources as possible to find open positions.
-Very many jobs in India are not advertised at all and are filled through referrals or networking.
+Very many positions in India are not advertised at all and are filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the work search process.

 With work in India, quite often, it is not what you know but whom you know

 The fastest way to efficiently find work in India is to build a reliable social network that facilitates a person-to-person approach through recommendations of friends, relatives and colleagues.
 This type of interpersonal recommendation is generally difficult for expatriates to access, but they can get around it by joining one of many networking groups upon their arrival in the country.

 In addition, making "cold calls" to the companies where you would like to work is common in India.
 You can call up the company, ask for the Human Resource Department and speak with the HR-manager.